More on Sectional Warping

 I have hunted in vain for instructions about warping a sectional beam.
 I have the tensioner but how do I know how much to put on each section?
 Can you direct me to a source, preferably one that doesn’t leave out steps?

-Handwoven did publish an excellent article by Betsy Blumenthal on warping with a sectional beam ("Sectional Beaming," Handwoven, November/December 2004, pages 68-71, available as a download).
+Handwoven did publish an excellent article by Betsy Blumenthal on warping with a sectional beam (“Sectional Beaming,” Handwoven, November/December 2004, pages 68-71, also available in the 2004 CD collection).
 Each step is accompanied by a photograph.

 When you know how many threads have to be wound in each section, you will wind one spool for each of them and place it on a spool rack.
 All the threads go from the spool rack through a tensioner (usually some pegs that the threads go over and under) and then through a miniature reed in the box that keeps the threads in order.
 You’ll wind all 24 or 48 threads into the first section for the number of yards you want your total warp length to be.
 Then you cut the threads (usually enclosing them with masking tape to keep their order for threading) and move the tension box to the next section and do the same thing.
 Since you are winding the full warp length into every section, you’ll need each spool to have on it the number of yards of desired warp length times the number of sections you’ll be filling.
 So if the warp is 5 yd long and you are filling 20 sections, each spool will need to have 100 yd wound on it.
 For this task, sectional beamers also need a “counter,” a device that measures the number of yards you wind on each spool.
 It is this part that discouraged me from sectional beaming, which I did try.
 You worry that there might not be enough yarn on each spool in spite of the counter, so you put on a little more.
 After the warp is wound, you might have 48 or 60 or some number of spools still on the spool rack, all of which have some yarn on them.
 You then need to do something about that before you wind the spools for your next project.